octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### *Truffle* artifacts

-For each ligo file found in contract, *Truffle* will yield an artifact in build/contracts.
+For each ligo file found in the contract, *Truffle* will yield an artifact in build/contracts.

 An artifact is a json file, containing the compiled smart contract, the ligo source code, the deployment information...
 This example is the artifact yielded for the `Counter.ligo` file: